 We don’t get Tumbleweed in this part of the world but for those of you who might see it as a nuisance, next time you see one….or maybe two tumbling across the road in harmony, then this research just might give you cause to look on in amazement and maybe bring some home with you.
-Worth keeping in mind is how nature loves diversity and only humans see it as disordered.
+Worth keeping in mind is that nature loves diversity and only humans see it as broken.

 The massive tumbleweed Salsola ryanii is a species that was once thought to be going extinct.
 Researchers have found that this tumbleweed is more likely to expand into new regions, however, and is here to stay.
 This tumbleweed carries two copies of its parents’ chromosomes.
 While that’s been thought of as a biological advantage for plants, this work shows that the offspring can grow faster and larger than its parents.
 The findings have been reported in the journal AoB Plants.